kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

 ImageTools can also be used as a standalone application with :class:`ImageToolManager
 <erlab.interactive.imagetool.ImageToolManager>`

-When the manager is running, calls to :func:`itool <erlab.interactive.imagetool.itool>` and :meth:`DataArray.qshow
-<erlab.accessors.general.InteractiveDataArrayAccessor.__call__>` from any python script
-or notebook will open the ImageTool in the manager program.

 The manager shows a list of opened ImageTools and buttons to manage them.
 Hover over buttons for tooltips.